The volume-preserving Willmore flow: Localized energy estimates

 Under the assumption of non-concentrated curvature, the following estimate by Kuwert and Schätzle allows us to locally control derivatives up to second order of the second fundamental form by the localized Willmore gradient and the localized energy.
+In the form stated below, it follows directly from \cite[Proposition 2.6 and Lemma 4.2]{KSSI}.

-\begin{prop} There exist absolute constants $\varepsilon_0,C \in (0,\infty)$ such that if {$f\colon\Sigma\to\R^3$ is an immersion with}
+\begin{prop}[\cite{KSSI}] There exist absolute constants $\varepsilon_0,C \in (0,\infty)$ such that if $f\colon\Sigma\to\R^3$ is an immersion with

 for some $\gamma$ as in \eqref{eq:gamma}, then we have